 Bonefish Point is a remote and scenic sandy peninsula on the southwestern end of Providenciales.
-The area is surround by shallows and wetlands, and is part of the Frenchman’s Creek and Pigeon Pond Nature Reserve.
+The area is surrounded by shallows and wetlands, and is part of the Frenchman’s Creek and Pigeon Pond Nature Reserve.

-The south-western corner of Providenciales, typically referred to as West Harbour Bluff, hides a wealth of incredible landscapes and secluded beaches.
+The southwestern corner of Providenciales, typically referred to as West Harbour Bluff, hides a wealth of incredible landscapes and secluded beaches.

-In addition to the tranquil sand spit at Bonefish Point, there are and several excellent beaches between Bonefish Point and West Harbour Bluff.
+In addition to the tranquil sand spit at Bonefish Point, there are several excellent beaches between Bonefish Point and West Harbour Bluff.

 The Pirate’s Cave and Split Rock features at West Harbour Bluff are also in close proximity to Bonefish Point, and offer historical rock inscriptions and unique fossilized conch geological features.